NAMES OF GOD

 “And Moses built an altar and named it ‘The Lord is my Banner.’”
 Exodus 17:15

-God used Moses to win this war.
-We know God is totally able to strike and kill whole armies by himself (2 Kings 19:35), but Moses was told to raise his hands while God conquered the enemy through Joshua’s faithfulness.
+God used Moses’ hands raised in praise to win this war.
+We know God is totally able to strike and kill whole armies by himself (2 Kings 19:35), but Moses simply praised God while God conquered the enemy through Joshua’s faithfulness.
 God loves teamwork!

 All God’s people are fighting some kind of a battle.
-Maybe the catalyst for God’s involvement is our support and encouragement while God fights their battle?
+Maybe the catalyst for God’s involvement is our praise to God?
+Through our praise and adoration, God steps in and fights battles.
 Maybe we need to praise God for healing, protection and victory every day.
 In Ephesians 6, we’re told to put on the whole armor of God so we can stand in that evil day, and to take up the sword of the Spirit, which is the Word of God, and pray.
 We all need YHVH Nissi.

 YHVH M’Kaddesh – The Lord is Holy